Familymoon Trip to Maine, August 2009

 11) On the Boat: Taking the Ferry out to Monhegan Island (Thursday 20 August)

-We 5 familymooners piled into Andrea’s car with her, her 2 sons, and her sister, left Crawford Pond, and rolled into Port Clyde sometime between 6:00 and 6:30 in the morning.
+We 5 familymooners split up and piled into two cars with Andrea, her 2 sons, and her sister.
+We left Crawford Pond, and rolled into Port Clyde sometime between 6:00 and 6:30 in the morning.
 Another long day of travel and adventure begins!

 Ferry reservations for the 1.5 to 2 hour crossing are required.
 Walk-ons only.
 We’re already aboard and motoring out around the bend.
 Looks like a mansion hidden up in the trees and thus protected from the storms.